MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFR31749dec6d4756f-Information-Returns/section-1.6050H-2.md

 (5) *Use of magnetic media.* An interest recipient must file the return required by paragraph (a) of this section on magnetic media only if required by section 6011(e) and the regulations thereunder.
 An interest recipient not required by section 6011(e) to file returns on magnetic media may request permission to do so.
 Section 301.6011-2 contains rules relating to the use of magnetic media.
 A failure to file on magnetic media when required constitutes a failure to file an information return under section 6721.

-(b) *Requirement to furnish statement* - (1) *In general.* An interest recipient that must file a return under paragraph (a) of this section must furnish a statement to the payor of record.
+(b) *Requirement to furnish statement*—(1) *In general.* An interest recipient that must file a return under paragraph (a) of this section must furnish a statement to the payor of record.

 (2) *Information included on statement.* An interest recipient must include on the statement that it must furnish to a payor of record:

 (i) The information required under paragraph (a)(2) of this section;

-(ii) A legend that -
+(ii) A legend that—

 (A) Identifies the statement as important tax information that is being furnished to the IRS; and